Traumatic Brain / Head Injury

 Developing the evidence around a brain injury case is a unique process and very different than a case involving a neck, back, or knee injury because the trauma to brain tissue from a blow to the head is more complex, nuanced, and can be difficult to prove and prove it longer term impact.

 Insurance companies often exploit this lack of clarity or uncertain future with unknowing attorneys and juries, especially when the victim hired an attorney with insufficient experience in these case or the victim tries to advocate on their own behalf.
 Our attorneys are the ones that educate other attorneys and health care professionals, and are up-to-date on the latest medical research regarding head trauma and brain injury for their clients.

 We specialize in TBI cases

 Our firm is nationally recognized as award-winning experts in brain injury law and for our advocacy for victims and survivors.
-We helped craft the nation’s first return-to-play law, inspired by our client Zackery Lystedt, to protect young athletes from concussions.
-The Lystedt Law went on to pass in all 50 states and was even adopted and endorsed by the NFL.
+We helped craft the nation’s first return-to-play law for contact sports, inspired by our client Zackery Lystedt, to protect young athletes from life threatening concussions.
+The key mandates in Washington’s Lystedt Law went on to pass in all 50 states and was even supported and endorsed by American College of Sports Medicine and the NFL.

-From our work with the Brain Injury Alliances of Washington, to our protective care for our clients who have suffered a brain injury, we not only know how to structure your case but we understand brain and head injury at the medical level.
+From our work with the non-profit state-wide Brain Injury Alliance of Washington to our protective care for our clients who have suffered a brain injury, we not only know how to develop evidence and structure your case to prove its wide-ranging impact. .

-Our clients get access to a pool of knowledge, community resources and a level of collaborative care that other firms simply can’t offer during and long after their case is resolved.
+Our clients get access to a pool of medical and legal knowledge, community resources and a level of collaborative care that other firms simply can’t offer.

 Is A Concussion A Traumatic Brain Injury?